ethereum/ethereum-org-website/src/content/developers/docs/transactions/index.md

 2. The transaction is then broadcast to the network and included in a pool with lots of other transactions.
 3. A miner must pick your transaction and include it in a block in order to verify the transaction and consider it "successful".
    - You may end up waiting at this stage if the network is busy and miners aren't able to keep up.
 Miners will always prioritise transactions with higher `GASPRICE` because they get to keep the fees.
-4. Your transaction will also get a block confirmation number.
-This is the number of blocks created since the block that your transaction was included in.
+4. Your transaction is assigned a block confirmation number.
+This number signifies the first block your transaction was included in.
+Note:
+  - The block confirmation number provides a baseline to estimate the number of blocks created since your transaction's block.
 The higher the number, the greater the certainty that the transaction was processed and recognised by the network.
-This is because sometimes the block your transaction was included in may not have made it into the chain.
+  -Recent blocks may be re-organised.
+This gives the impression that the transaction was reversed.
+The transaction is still valid but may be included in a different block.
-   - The larger the block confirmation number the more immutable the transaction is.
-So for higher value transactions, more block confirmations may be desired.
+  - The probability of a re-organisation diminishes with every subsequent block mined, i.e. the larger the block confirmation number, the more immutable the transaction is.
+So, for higher value transactions, more block confirmations may be desired.

 <!-- **State change**

 FROM THE WHITEPAPER: